 The Junior League of High Point, Inc. is striving to address issues with critical needs in our community that fall within the emphasis of positively impacting the lives of children and women.
 Our initiatives address unmet needs, yet do not take away from existing community efforts, other JLHP placements, and opportunities.
 Each project provides initial and ongoing training to our members as well as high-quality service to its community partners.

-This past year, we voted to steer our community impact efforts to focus on hunger and women's health and wellness issues.
+We are currently steering our community impact efforts to focus on hunger and women's health and wellness issues.
 Many people aren't aware that our community has been ranked number one in the nation for food hardship.
 In fact, there are seven food deserts in the High Point area making it difficult for our neighbors to secure food.
 As a women's organization we strive to aid women in getting back on their feet and building healthy lives.

 In the 2017-2018 League year our Actives will embrace our mission to support women and children in the community through the creation of partnerships with other nonprofit organizations.

 What can we do together in the fight against childhood obesity?
 Let’s start by involving kids in a hands-on environment that actually focuses on preparing healthy foods.
 The goal of the Junior Leagues’ Kids in the Kitchen initiative, which is supported by The Association of Junior Leagues International, Inc. and its member Leagues, is to promote child health and wellness by empowering children and youth to make healthy lifestyle choices, therefore preventing obesity and its associated health risks.